ocaml/ocaml.org/data/tutorials/language/0lg_09_env.md

 val max_42 : int -> int = <fun>
 ```

-In the `max_42` function, the environment contains an additional binding between the first parameter of `max` and the value 42.
+Inside the `max_42` function, the environment contains an additional binding between the first parameter of `max` and the value 42.

-### Recursive Functions
+## Recursive Functions

 In order to perform iterated computations, a function may call itself.
 Such a function is called _recursive_.
 Recursive functions must be defined; they can't be anonymous.
 A recursive function also needs to be explicitly declared as such by using `let rec`.
 In OCaml, either a function is declared as recursive or it isn't recursive.
 It is not possible to accidentally create recursion loops between functions.
 As a consequence, recursive functions can't be anonymous.